-On 1 July 2021, the contributions your employer is required to make into your super fund, under the super guarantee, increased to 10% of your before-tax income.
+On 1 July 2023, the contributions that your employer is required to make into your super fund, under the super guarantee, increased from 10.5% to 11% of your before-tax income.

 The outcome of this is that Aussie employees, who are eligible for the super guarantee, should have more savings in their super to help fund their retirement.

 Below we explain what you need to know and when further increases might be expected.

 The super guarantee (or SG for short) determines how much your employer is required to contribute into your super fund, according to the Australian government.
 Prior to 1 July 2023, that figure was 10.5% of your before-tax income.

 However, from 1 July 2023, your employer is required to contribute a minimum of 11% of your before-tax income into your super account.

 Generally, you’re eligible for SG contributions regardless of whether you’re a full-time, part-time or casual employee, including if you’re a temporary resident.

 You’re also typically eligible if you’re: